swabhs/2503-csci444-nlp/index.md

 ## Late Days

-Students are allowed a maximum of 6 late days total for all assignments (but NOT the quizzes or presentations).
+Students are allowed a maximum of 6 late days total for all assignments (but NOT the quizzes, presentations or the final report).
 You may use up to 3 late days per assignment.
 Using one late day for a project assignment involves each of the teammates using a late day each.
 Partial late days are not permitted.
 For every extra late day beyond the allowed late days, the student / team will lose 20% of the grade for the assignment.

 **Note:** Please familiarize yourself with the [academic policies](details/policies/#policies) and read the [note about student well-being](details/policies/#student-well-being).